floweredscarf/su25/labs/lab09/index.md

 approach we used for iteration earlier, the *call tree* will reduce the complexity of the problem and allow us to find the overall runtime of the program on large values of $$N$$ by taking the tree recursion out of the problem.
+We will draw each call to the function as a node with its input size within the node, and recursive calls are drawn as children of a node.
 Consider the call tree for `fib` below.

 ```java
 int fib(int N) {